 Course Plan Options

 Students can elect course plans in Biomaterials, Biomedical, Chemical, and Materials Science Engineering in addition to Innovation, Chemistry, Organic Electronics and Photonics, and Physics.
-Students may also propose an individualized course option.

 When considering elective courses beyond the Macro core requirements students are not limited to just the College of Engineering.
 Students can elect courses in the Center for Entrepreneurship, Ross School of Business, and other applicable areas in science and medicine.